fraser29/hurahura/miresearch/miresearchui/README.md

 # miresearchui

-> temp
-> Building up a ui using NiceUI
-> Intention: overview of projects and subjects status
->
-> Grand intention - can run basic operatioins from the interface.

 Currently setup to permit load a subjlist from select a directory.
 Or have some preloaded projs with buttons to switch to